 - 1 The TNC positions the tool in the working plane to the starting point of the first character. - 2 The tool plunges perpendicularly to the engraving floor and mills the character.
 The TNC retracts the tool to the set-up clearance between the characters when required.
-At the end of the character the tool is at the set-up clearance above the workpiece surface. - 3 This process is repeated for all characters to be engraved. - 4 Finally, the TNC retracts the tool to the 2nd set-up clearance.
+After machining the character, the tool is at the set-up clearance above the workpiece surface. - 3 This process is repeated for all characters to be engraved. - 4 Finally, the TNC retracts the tool to the 2nd set-up clearance.